 Having a sound body is great but coupling it with a sound mind is even better.
 Mental balance is also supremely important when it comes to longevity.
 Stress and anxiety can take a significant toll on your health.
 Annually they cause lots of breakdowns and deaths.
 That is why to live a long and happy life, you need to reduce the level of stress and anxiety.
 Avoid the causes of stress as much as possible, if it is a relationship – try to fix it or leave it behind, if it is a job – be honest and accept criticism more lightly.
 You can also practice yoga and meditation, which are highly effective for stress relief.

 Although there are certain aspects that influence our longevity negatively, there are quite a number of factors that do the opposite.
 A spiritual attachment and support are some of them.
-One study shows, that visiting church, providing support to congregants with the same mindset and belief, and finding their peace in God, also may prolong some people’s lives (8).
+One study among churchgoers found that providing (though not receiving) support to other church members reduced the negative effects of financial strain on mortality.
+In other words, people who perhaps found purpose in providing support to other members of their church community lived longer in spite of stressors they had in their own lives (2).
 However, that is not all.
-Even such thing as your personality may affect the number of years that you will live (5).
+Even such thing as your personality may affect the number of years that you will live (6).

 Berries are overflowing with antioxidants and may minimize the chance of developing cancer or some brain diseases.
 You can add berries to your oatmeal, eat them as a snack, or use as an ingredient of healthy desserts.

 Olive oil is a shining example of a “good fat” all fitness blogs can’t stop harping on about.
-It possesses antioxidants and anti-inflammatory properties, and improve cholesterol levels.
-Use it as a dressing for a salad and you will live a longer and healthier life.
+It possesses antioxidants and anti-inflammatory properties, and may improve cholesterol levels.
+Use it as a dressing for a salad and you could live a longer and healthier life.

 Do you think it’s a coincidence, that in almost all of the areas which are famous for the longevity of the people who live there, fish is consumed regularly?
 Not at all!
-Fish is rich in fatty acids DHA and EPA, which boost your brain and nervous system.
-Eating it twice a week may lower your risk of dementia.
+Fish is rich in omega-3 fatty acids DHA and EPA, which are important for the health of your brain and nervous system.
+Eating fish twice a week may lower your risk of dementia.
 Due to the presence of Omega-3 fats, salmon and trout can reduce the “bad” cholesterol and triglycerides, helping you ease the inflammation that leads to atherosclerosis.
 You can cook fish in lots of different ways – roast it, make a fish soup, bake a fish pie – whatever you prefer.

 Eating a handful of beans 3-4 times a week may be a wise choice if you want to improve your health.
 They prolongate the feeling of satiation, promoting weight loss.
 Due to the high content of fiber, beans may boost your digestion and help reduce the risk of heart diseases, diabetes, and obesity.
 Add them to your soup, salad, or stew them in tomato paste.
 It’s up to you.